Pi-hole review — network-wide DNS adblocker

 - Network segmentation: VLANs at home — Pi-hole as part of a secure home network

-- Threat profile: IT professional — home network as attack surface
+- Profile: IT professional — home network as attack surface